Auranite-Studio/CurseOfTheAbyssReborn/README.md

 # Curse of the Abyss

 > To those who offer up their bodies and challenge the chasm for which even darkness is no match, the Abyss is said to provide all.
-Life and death, Curses and Blessings - all of it.
-At the end of their journey, what fate will they choose to meet? <div align="right"> &mdash; *Unknown* </div>
+Life and death, Curses and Blessings &mdash; all of it.
+At the end of their journey, what fate will they choose to meet? <div align="right"> &mdash; Adage of the White Whistles </div>

 ## Integration